Econ Market Research

 By Service Type, the telecom outsourcing market is categorized into several segments that address different operational needs.
 Network Management Outsourcing focuses on the maintenance and optimization of telecom networks, ensuring reliability, performance, and scalability.
 IT Services Outsourcing involves outsourcing functions like software development, cloud services, and IT support to enhance technical capabilities without the need for in-house resources.
 Business process outsourcing refers to the outsourcing of business functions, such as finance, human resources, and payroll processing, which helps telecom companies become more efficient.

 Customer care outsourcing is the outsourcing of customer service and support, which helps telecom companies manage the massive amount of queries and complaints received by them effectively.
-Lastly, infrastructure outsourcing includes management of physical infrastructures, which encompasses data centers and network hardware; this frees the telecom provider from core business functions while maintaining technical foundations.
+Lastly, infrastructure outsourcing includes management of physical infrastructures, which encompasses data centers and network hardware, this frees the telecom provider from core business functions while maintaining technical foundations.

 • By Outsourcing Model